Your Vice Is a Locked Room and Only I Have the Key: Plot

 That night, Oliviero discovers Floriana in his mother's gown.
 She reveals she knew that her uncle witnessed her and Dario's tryst, and the two have sex.
 Floriana later informs an unsurprised Irina about the encounter and Oliviero's burgeoning desire to murder Irina, then implies that Irina should preemptively kill Oliviero and make it look like an accident.
-Irina eavesdrops on Floriana's and Oliviero's pillow talk and overhears Oliviero's proposition to murder Irina and hide her body in the cellar.
+Irina eavesdrops on Floriana and Oliviero's pillow talk and overhears Oliviero's plot to murder Irina and hide her body in the cellar.
 Oliviero finds and beats her.
 Dario secretly invites Floriana to meet him in the morning to watch him race for a lucrative contract.
 Irina chases Satan into the cellar, where she discovers that Brenda's corpse has been uncovered, convincing her that Oliviero is serious about his plan to murder her.

 Irina eventually kills Oliviero at his desk with scissors.
-Floriana reveals that she covets Esther's valuable jewelry, which Irina gives her after she helps hide Oliviero's body in the cellar.
-The two have sex.
-A figure enters the villa and repeatedly types "vendetta" on Oliviero's typewriter.
-Floriana flees the villa.
+Floriana reveals that she covets her grandmother Esther's valuable jewelry, which Irina gives her after she helps hide Oliviero's body in the cellar.
+Irina convinces Floriana to stay for one last night of sex.
+A figure enters the villa and repeatedly types "vendetta" on Oliviero's typewriter, and a terrified Floriana flees the villa with the jewelry.
 The figure is revealed to be the gray-haired man, Walter, who is Irina's secret lover and accomplice in her plot to torment and destroy her husband.
 Irina killed Esther and had Walter kill Brenda to cast police suspicion on Oliviero and cause him to agonize over whether he killed Brenda in a rage and forgot after drinking to blackout.

 The next day, Walter creates an oil spill that causes Dario and Floriana to die in a motorcycle accident.
 He retrieves Esther's jewelry and returns it to Irina, who pushes him off a cliff to his death.
 Irina returns to the villa, where she is approached by Inspector Farla and a police officer, who are investigating Mrs. Molinar's report that Irina maimed Satan.
-They hear Satan's meowing in the villa.
-They trace the sounds to the cellar, where they discover Satan walled off beside Oliviero's body, to Irina's horror.
+They hear Satan's meowing in the villa and trace the sounds to the cellar, where they discover Satan walled off beside Oliviero's body, to Irina's horror.